Loading...

 Introduction

-When a company is wound up by a court order, a liquidator steps in and manages the company.
-It is enunciated in the Malaysian company law regime that the legal standing of such company to bring or proceed with an action or proceedings is vested in the liquidator.
-If an action or proceeding is taken by a wound-up company, the liquidator’s prior sanction(1) must be obtained.
-In Lai King Lung v Merais Sdn Bhd,(2) the apex court handed down a landmark judgment on the validity of retrospective sanction granted by liquidators.
+When a company is wound up by a court order, a liquidator steps in to manage the company.
+Under Malaysian company law, the legal standing of such a company to bring or proceed with an action or proceeding is vested in the liquidator.
+If an action or proceeding is initiated by a wound-up company, the liquidator’s prior sanction(1) must be obtained.
+In Lai King Lung v Merais Sdn Bhd,(2) the apex court delivered a landmark judgment on the validity of retrospective sanction granted by liquidators.

 Facts

-In 2013 the respondent, a private limited company, commenced an action against the appellants at the high court.
+In 2013, the respondent, a private limited company, commenced an action against the appellants in the High Court.
 The appellants filed a counterclaim against the respondent in the same suit.
-In September 2015, as the suit was ongoing, the respondent was wound up via an order by a winding-up court.
-In January 2016 the liquidator granted sanction to the respondent’s contributory and its solicitors to proceed with the suit before the high court.
-Consequently, the suit continued and the high court dismissed the parties’ claims.
+In September 2015, while the suit was ongoing, the respondent was wound up pursuant to an order of the winding-up court.
+In January 2016, the liquidator granted sanction to the respondent’s contributory and its solicitors to proceed with the suit before the High Court.
+Consequently, the suit continued, and the High Court dismissed both parties’ claims.

 The issue arose when the respondent’s solicitors, acting on the instructions of the contributory, filed a notice of appeal with the Court of Appeal.
-Thereafter, the solicitors also applied to the liquidator for sanction to file the notice of appeal and to proceed with the appeal before the Court of Appeal.
-The sanction was subsequently given by the liquidator, but it was stated that the sanction was to apply retrospectively one day before the filing of the notice of appeal in the Court of Appeal.
+Thereafter, the solicitors applied to the liquidator for sanction to file the notice of appeal and to proceed with the appeal before the Court of Appeal.
+The liquidator subsequently granted the sanction but stated that it was to apply retrospectively, effective one day before the filing of the notice of appeal.

-At the Court of Appeal, no formal application was made by the respondent for leave nunc pro tunc and such leave was not granted.
-The appellants took issue with the validity of the retrospective sanction granted by the liquidator and filed a motion to strike out the respondent’s appeal.
-The Court of Appeal dismissed the appellants’ motion for striking out – hence the present appeal before the apex court.
+At the Court of Appeal, no formal application was made by the respondent for leave nunc pro tunc, and such leave was not granted.
+The appellants challenged the validity of the retrospective sanction granted by the liquidator and filed a motion to strike out the respondent’s appeal.
+The Court of Appeal dismissed the appellants’ motion — hence the present appeal before the apex court.

 Companies Act